pantheon-systems/documentation/source/_docs/guides/getting-started/05-create-test-live.md

 previouspage: Site Dashboard
 editpath: 05-create-test-live.md
 ---
-In this lesson, we’re going to to create our Test site and our Live site, which we just learned about in the previous lesson.
+In this lesson, we’re going to to create our <span class="glyphicons glyphicons-equalizer" aria-hidden="true"></span> Test site and our <span class="glyphicons glyphicons-cardio" aria-hidden="true"></span> Live site, which we just learned about in the previous lesson.

 <div class="alert alert-danger" role="alert">
   <h4 class="info">Warning</h4>
-  <p>If you haven’t completed the installation of your Dev site, return to <a href=
+  <p>If you haven’t completed the installation of your <span class="glyphicons glyphicons-wrench" aria-hidden="true"></span> Dev site, return to <a href=
   "/docs/guides/getting-started/create-new-site">Create New Site</a>, and do this now, before proceeding.</p>
 </div>

-1. Navigate to your Site Dashboard and click the **Test** tab.
-Here you’ll have access to your Test environment, but it hasn’t been created yet.
+1. Navigate to your Site Dashboard and click the **<span class="glyphicons glyphicons-equalizer" aria-hidden="true"></span> Test** tab.
+Here you’ll have access to your <span class="glyphicons glyphicons-equalizer" aria-hidden="true"></span> Test environment, but it hasn’t been created yet.
 Do this now by clicking **Create Test Environment**.

   This takes a few moments.

 2. Now click **Visit Test Site**.
 This will open your Test site in a new browser tab with the URL *test-YOURSITE.pantheonsite.io*.

-3. Navigate back to your Site Dashboard, and click the **Live** tab.
+3. Navigate back to your Site Dashboard, and click the **<span class="glyphicons glyphicons-cardio" aria-hidden="true"></span> Live** tab.
 Here again you need to create the environment.
 Do this now by clicking **Create Live Environment**.

 4. This time, while we wait, let’s navigate to **Workflows** .
 In the dropdown you’ll find your active workflow as well as those workflows we’ve completed to this point.